 The Bullhuahua looks like a Chihuahua that loves weight lifting and being in the gym!
 Bullhuahuas are muscular and stocky dogs.
 They are a Bulldog mixed with a Chihuahua.

 This mix is sweet and loyal.
 They are very gentle with children due to their bulldog parents.
 However, they may need some time to warm up to new people.
 Once they are comfortable, they become very friendly.

-Bullhuahuas are pretty low-key and do not need a lot of exercises because of their health issues.
-Bullhuahuas can develop several health problems like upper airway abnormalities due to having a brachycephalic syndrome.
+Bullhuahuas are pretty low-key and do not need a lot of exercise because of their health issues.
+Bullhuahuas can develop several health problems like upper airway abnormalities due to having brachycephalic syndrome.
 This can make it hard for Bullhuahuas to breathe during exercise.

 16. Labrahuahua (Labrador and Chihuahua)

 The Labrahuahua is a new mix that is quickly gaining popularity!

 If you couldn’t already guess, the Labrahuahua is a cross between Labrador Retriever and Chihuahua.
 These dogs are not bred naturally.
 Instead, breeders have to use artificial insemination for female Labradors.

 It is difficult to predict what these puppies look like.
 Most Labrahuahuas look like mini Labs and have slim and athletic bodies.
 They can take on all of the Labrador colors too, so they can be black, yellow and chocolate.

 The Labrahuahua is a very calm breed that is smart, obedient and kind.
 They need to live with active families with large backyards.
 They are also smart so they love to play games that stimulate their brain!

 17. Chion (Chihuahua and Papillion)